ritish-behera/VSD-PhysicalDesign/README.md

 # VSD - Physical Design Using OpenSource Tools Workshop
-This repository details the report of all the technical works performed during the VSD- Physical Design workshop through OpenSource tools.
+This repository details the report of all the technical works performed during the VSD- Physical Design through OpenSource tools.

+Tool Used : OpenLANE Flow

-PDK Used : SKyWater 130nm
+PDK Used : SKyWater 130nm openPDK

 Date : 22nd May 2024